 Output: All the folders from the inactive mailbox are restored to the specified target mailbox instantly.

-Output: A new folder, namely inactive mailbox, is created within the target mailbox folder structure (top-level), and the inactive mailbox content moved to it.
+Output: A new folder, namely inactive mailbox, is created within the target mailbox folder structure (top-level), and the inactive mailbox content is moved to it.

 Here, provide the inactive mailbox identity in place of the bold text.